h2020-westlife-eu/wp6-vm/README.md

  2. Virtualbox - VM stack.
 Download and install virtualbox https://www.virtualbox.org/wiki/Downloads

 Choose one of the following
- - (prefered) download metarepository [ZIP (4kB)](https://github.com/h2020-westlife-eu/wp6-vm/archive/master.zip) and unzip it into some [wp6-vm directory] or clone the meta repository from https://github.com/h2020-westlife-eu/wp6-vm.git.
+ - (prefered) download this metarepository [ZIP (4kB)](https://github.com/h2020-westlife-eu/wp6-vm/archive/master.zip) and unzip it into some [wp6-vm directory] or clone the meta repository from https://github.com/h2020-westlife-eu/wp6-vm.git.
- - or download (3MB) or clone (21MB) this repository - use "Clone or download" button above.
-This option is intended for development purposes.

 *1.* Open command-line (e.g. cmd, cygwin or terminal) and cd to directory where wp6-vm is unzipped/cloned